inevs/SimplePokerhandOCP/README.md

 ## Problem Description
 Your job is to compare several poker hands and to indicate the poker rank.

+The PokerhandEvaluator currently finds Highcards and Pairs.
+Before you implement the nex rule, refactor it to conform to the [OCP](https://en.wikipedia.org/wiki/Open–closed_principle).

 ## Poker rules description